akononovicius/physRisk-content-repository/articles/2014/vygintas-gontis-penn-efekto-triumfas-europoje.md

 in GDP between two countries is possible only in the case when relative difference in aggregate prices is of the same magnitude.
-Note that countries above the trend line likely have more problems in economic development than countries bellow, for example, Greece in the last period and Iceland in 2007 have too high price levels in comparison with GDP followed by real economic balance and development problems.
+Note that countries above the trend line likely have more problems in economic development than countries below, for example, Greece in the last period and Iceland in 2007 have too high price levels in comparison with GDP followed by real economic balance and development problems.
 It looks like the optimal development is achieved when countries GDP is in